ACCCIM President Calls for Balanced Policies, Talent Retention, and SME Support to Sustain Economic Momentum and Global Competitiveness

 In his opening speech, Datuk Ng commended the positive impact of political stability, citing a stronger Malaysian ringgit that has attracted foreign investments and strengthened sectors such as infrastructure, manufacturing, and technology.
 He noted that foreign direct investment (FDI) reached RM34.1 billion in the first half of 2024, and Malaysia’s GDP rose by 5.9% in Q2.
 High-profile investments, including Google’s USD2 billion data centre project, reflect growing global confidence in Malaysia’s economic prospects.

 However, Datuk Ng cautioned that while a stronger ringgit improves investor sentiment, it presents mixed challenges.
-“Exporters may struggle with competitiveness, and tourism could decline,” he said, adding that importers will benefit from lower costs.
+Exporters may struggle with competitiveness, and tourism could decline, adding that importers will benefit from lower costs.
 He emphasised the importance of exchange rate stability to provide businesses with predictability and reduce risks from currency fluctuations.

 Addressing rising operational costs, Datuk Ng urged the government to include relief measures in Budget 2025, such as tax cuts and grants for small and medium enterprises (SMEs).
-“SMEs are essential drivers of innovation and job creation,” he stated, calling for additional funding under the SME Digitalisation Grant and enhanced financing options to promote growth and global competitiveness.
+Datuk Ng believes SMEs are essential drivers of innovation and job creation, calling for additional funding under the SME Digitalisation Grant and enhanced financing options to promote growth and global competitiveness.

 To wrap up his speech, Datuk Ng expressed gratitude to Prime Minister Dato’ Seri Anwar Ibrahim and attendees for their support, emphasising the importance of collaboration to achieve shared economic goals.
-“Together, we can build a resilient economy and community that thrives in the face of challenges,” he said.
+Together, all stakeholders can build a resilient economy and community that thrives in the face of challenges.